nanolith/reading_list/README.md

 * *The Doll Who Ate His Mother* by Ramsey Campbell (*)
 * *The Parasite* by Ramsey Campbell (*)
 * *The Vampire Tapestry* by Suzy McKee Charnas
+* *The End of the Game and Other Stories* by Julio Cortazar

 Follow-Ups
 ----------